sigasi/sigasi_insights/content/manual/eclipse/editor.md

 This includes:

 * indentation
-* vertical alignment of certain symbols like "<="
+* spacing between keywords and references
-* wrapping lines that are too long
+* vertical alignment of certain symbols like `<=``

 ### Context-based

 Sigasi Studio's formatter is context-based and tries to respect the author's style.
-So depending on the original source style, the formatter might make different choices.
+So depending on your source style, the formatter might make different choices.

 One example is the decision to format a *conditional signal assignment* on one, or multiple lines.
 Sigasi Studio makes this decision based on the position of the first `else` keyword.
 If you put the `else` keyword on the first line, the formatter will put everything on one line.
 If you put the `else` keyword on a new line, the formatter will use multiple lines for the assignment.